RudolfJan/ToolkitForTSW/Setup/Output/Readme.txt

 Check out https:/www.hollandhiking.nl/trainsimulator for other tools and documentation for TSW and TrainSimulator.

+Contact the author using trainsimulator@hollandhiking.nl

 Installation instructions:
 - Use the installer to install all tools
 - You will need to download additional free tools
 - Make sure to set all required options
-- You need to specify a location for the datafiles during the install process.
-If you specify antoher loaction than for a previous version, your datafiles will NOT be copied automatically to the new location.
+- You need to specify a location for the data files during the install process.
+If you specify another location than for a previous version, your datafiles will NOT be copied automatically to the new location.

 See the manual for details.
-You can find the manual in the ToolkitForTSW datafolder.
+You can find the manual in the ToolkitForTSW data folder.

 Version history:

+Version 1.0:
+- Support for Epic Games Platform
+- Splash screen
+- New Rush Hour edition settings
+- Error popup window

 Version 0.9:
 - Automatic backups
-- Experimentatl settings
+- Experimental settings
 - Revised RouteGuides window
 - Bug fixes and refactoring